 What CC does, however, is a slightly higher level equivalent — namely, requiring the continual citing of textual “evidence.”
 As I outlined in my last couple of posts, CC, and thus the new SAT, often employs a very particular definition of “evidence.”
 Rather than use quotations, etc. to support their own ideas about a work or the arguments it contains (arguments that would necessarily reveal background knowledge and comprehension, or lack thereof), students are required to demonstrate their comprehension over and over again by “staying within the four corners of the text,” repeatedly returning it to cite key words and phrases that reveal its meaning — in other words, their understanding of the (presumably) self-evident principle that a text means what it means because it says what it says.
 As is true for math, entire approach to reading confuses demonstration of a skill with “deep” possession of that skill.

 That, of course, has absolutely nothing to do with how reading works in the real world.
 Nobody, nobody, reads this way.
 Strong readers do not need to stop repeatedly in order to demonstrate that they understand what they’re reading.
-They do not need to point to words or phrases and announce what they mean.
+They do not need to point to words or phrases and announce that they mean what they mean because they mean it.
 Rather, they indicate their comprehension by discussing (or writing about) the content of the text, by engaging with its ideas, by questioning them, by showing how they draw on or influence the ideas of others, by pointing out subtleties other readers might miss… the list goes on and on.

 Incidentally, I’ve had adults gush to me that their children/students are suddenly acquiring all sorts of higher level skills, like citing texts and using evidence, but I wonder whether they’re actually being taken in by appearances.
 As I mentioned in my last post, although it may seem that children being taught this way are performing a sophisticated skill (“rote understanding”), they are actually performing a very basic one.
 I think Barry puts it perfectly when he says that It is as if the purveyors of these practices are saying: “If we can just get them to do things that look like what we imagine a mathematician does, then they will be real mathematicians.”